Vladimir Kvachkov: The Crossbow Coup

 On 22 December 2009, The Supreme Court rejected the prosecutor's appeal and confirmed the jury's verdict.
 The next day, Kvachkov's apartment was raided by FSB and he was arrested again on charges of raising an insurrection using crossbows.
 Such cases are processed without jury and secretly, so some media have speculated that the new sentence may not be as successful for the defendant as the first one.
 Chubais claimed that the new charges are very serious and that Kvachkov is insane.

 The Moscow City Court approved the arrest.
 Kvachkov's lawyer Andrei Pershin said via the phone that he believed that the arrest of his client was Chubais's revenge.
 "Considering the fact that he was already in pretrial detention, we expected this to happen," Pershin said about the court decision to keep Kvachkov in pretrial detention for two months.
 He also stated that the defense planned to appeal to the European Court of Human Rights.
 The charges were linked to the activities of the group of Kvachkov supporters, the People's Front for Liberation of Russia, whose members in Tolyatti were accused of training with crossbows in a plot to overthrow the government.
 Thus, Kvachkov faced literally decades behind bars on charges of assisting terrorists and planning an armed uprising.
 Terrorism-related charges also meant he could not be tried by jury that time, which implied that there was a greater possibility of a guilty verdict.

+On February 8, 2013, the Moscow City Court sentenced Vladimir Kvachkov to 13 years in a strict regime colony for preparing an armed mutiny.
+The second defendant, Alexander Kiselev, was sentenced to 11 years in a strict regime.
+The verdict says that it was established that in 2009 Kvachkov offered his supporters in various cities to take part in an armed rebellion, which was supposed to begin on June 24, 2010.
+His trusted man, Manrik, picked people up and they underwent military training at the training ground in Myakinino.
+In 2010, Kiselev in St. Petersburg picked up a group of ten people and acquired weapons.
+Kvachkov and his supporters were going to start a mutiny in Kovrov.
+It was planned to seize the buildings of the Kovrov branches of MVD, the FSB, the MChS, as well as weapons and ammunition in small groups.
+The success of the armed mutiny in Kovrov was supposed to provoke similar events in other regions, according to their plans.
+One of the main pieces of evidence in the case was the recording of a conversation between several supporters of Kvachkov, when they were developing a plan for a sortie into Kovrov, intelligence, distribution of funds and human resources.

+Subsequently, the prison term was reduced to 8 years and in 2019 Kvachkov was released.